A few weeks ago there was supposed to be a big snowstorm

 Heavy fog and a white sky added to the wintry scenes.

-When fog cleared the Knesset grounds were covered.
+When the fog cleared the Knesset grounds were covered.

 This Israel Museum view shows trees covered.